bbolli/plagg/README.md

       mandatory and indicates the name of the folder within _newsdir_ where the entries get written.
 * -n: Write a file _newsdir_/`Latest.txt` that contains the new entries.
 * -o: Also generate entries older than one week.
-These are normally suppressed.
+These are normally suppressed, except if _nicknames_ are given.
 * -v: Be verbose.
 May be repeated for additional effect.
 * -t: Set a global timeout for the whole run.
 * -V: Display version information and exit.